Orbital anisotropy of heavy fermion Ce$_{2}$IrIn$_{8}$ under crystalline electric field and its energy scale

-Figure~2(b) plots the integration over $k$ of the $J=5/2$ and the $J=7/2$ states as a function of $T$.
-The spin-orbit coupling (SOC) gap ($\Delta_{SO} \sim$ 0.3 eV) between $J=5/2$ and $J=7/2$ states is clearly visible.
-With decreasing $T$, each state is developed from the broad to the well-defined multiplet structures.
-At 20 K (pink line), the black arrows indicate the $J = 7/2$ states at 300 meV and their SOC side bands at -300 meV, respectively.
-Even at 20 K, $\ket{0}$ and $\ket{1}$ are indistinguishable which makes the $J=5/2$ states to look a two-peak structure in the given energy window.
+The momentum ($k$)-resolved spectral function $A(\omega, k)$ at $T=$ 10 K clearly shows the CEF splitting as shown in Fig. 2(a).
+The three flat quasiparticle states centered at 0, 7, and 17 meV (indicated by the ground state $\ket{0}$, the first-excited CEF state $\ket{1}$, and the second-excited CEF states $\ket{2}$, respectively) show good agreements with the experimental results \cite{Christovam2020}.
+The black arrows in Fig. 2(a) indicate possible optical transitions, which will be discussed later.
+The $k$-integrated spectral function of Ce 4$f$ states at different temperatures are illustrated in Fig. 2(b).
+Although the spin-orbit coupling (SOC) splitting ($\Delta_{SO} \sim$ 0.3 eV, indicated by black arrows) between $J=5/2$ and $J=7/2$ states is clearly visible, the CEF energy splittings of the $J=5/2$ states are not clearly recognizable in the given energy window, even at $T$ = 20 K.

+The way the CEF states are developed with lowering temperature can be identified in the very proximity of \Ef.
 The color in Fig.~2(c) indicates the quasiparticle peak intensity near the \Ef.
-When $T$ is larger than the CEF energy scale (25 meV $\sim$ 300 K), all the CEF features are consolidated due to the thermal broadening effect.
-The redistribution of the $A(\omega, k)$ enables all the CEF states influence the FS.
-With lowering $T$, the green region appears over blue background around 100 K indicating the enhancement of the Kondo resonance.
-Below 100 K, two parts are developed separately (two peaks at $T$=20 K near the \Ef\ in Fig.~2(b)).
-The higher energy part corresponds to $\ket{2}$ around 25 meV.
-The lower energy region becomes separated into $\ket{0}$ and $\ket{1}$ below 30 K. $\ket{0}$ turns out to be the ground state at the very low $T$.
+When the temperature is higher than the CEF energy scale, for example, over 200 K ($\sim 17$ meV), all the CEF features are consolidated due to the thermal broadening effect.
+As the temperature decreases, the green region appears over blue background around 100 K reflecting the enhancement of the Kondo resonance.
+Below 50 K, two parts are developed separately.
+The higher energy part corresponds to $\ket{2}$ around 15 meV.
+The lower energy region undergoes another separation into $\ket{0}$ and $\ket{1}$ below 20 K. The contribution of each CEF states to the Fermi level, however, is not evident in the Fig. 2(c).
+This will be discussed in Fig. 3(d).

-Luttinger’s theorem reads the number of valence electrons is associated with the volume of the FS.
-During the crossover from localized to delocalized states in Ce 4$f$ states, additional localized electrons are transferred to the valence states with lowering $T$ (See Supplementary Material for the temperature evolution of FS).
-So, the description of the conventional Luttinger’s theorem needs to be modified during the $T$-evolution.
-Figure~3(a) shows the $T$-evolution of the number of valence electrons calculated from the volume of the FS.
-Since two trivalent Ce ions exist in the unit cell, two Ce 4$f$ electrons are added into the valence states with lowering $T$.
-The $T$-evolution also shows how fast the localized electrons are transferred into the delocalized electrons as a function of $T$.

-There are three phases in Fig.~3(a): the gradual increase (high $T$), the fast linear increase, and the saturated line (low $T$).
-The two crossover temperatures could be estimated at around 50 K and 100 K. Apparently, the first crossover temperature around 100 K could be regarded as \Tk.
-After the linear increase, the curve approaches the maximum value obtained from the conventional DFT calculation (itinerant 4$f$ states).
-This crossover indicates the most 4$f$ electrons become delocalized in accord to the Luttinger’s theorem.
-Next, we will examine the \Tc\ in regard to these crossovers.